jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

- `vmstat`                  Report virtual memory statistics `w`                Report logged in users and what they are doing `watch`        Execute a program periodically, showing output fullscreen
+ `vmstat`                  Report virtual memory statistics `w`                Report logged in users and what they are doing `watch`        Execute a program periodically, showing output fullscreen `df`           This will tell you the percentage of disk usage
 --------------  -------------------------------------------------------------

 #### Load Generators

 The opposite side of system monitoring is sometime you want to generate a load to see how your system responds.
 On modern system that are multi-core with fast memory.
 There is a tool called `stress` you can install it via The Ubuntu and Fedora software stores or form the commandline using apt-get and yum/dnf.
 It is also available for the Mac via the Homebrew package manager.
 The command `stress --cpu 2 --timeout 60`  will cause two processors to max out for 60 seconds.
 You would then be able to see this using an of the above top based commands.
 There are some other ways to generate loads in bash as well located here: [http://stackoverflow.com/questions/7908953/how-to-measure-cpu-usage/12993326#12993326](http://stackoverflow.com/questions/7908953/how-to-measure-cpu-usage/12993326#12993326 "Bash load generator ideas")

-#### sar and iostat
+#### mpstat and iostat

 In addition to memory, CPU, and process information.
-You can other commands to measure system I/O. The `sar` command - system activity report -- is something that came from the BSD Unixes and was ported over to Linux.
-It is used to sample and report various cumulative statistic counters maintained by the operating system.
-You can take *n* samples at *t* intervals.
-Finally the `iostat` command, which in Linux is part of the sysstat package--displays kernel I/O statistics on terminal, device and cpu operations.
+You can other commands to measure system I/O. The `iostat` command, which in Linux is part of the sysstat package--displays kernel I/O statistics on terminal, device and cpu operations.
+The `mpstat` command will give you a per-processor readout.
 A common word for this is I/O measurement or throughput.
 These reports can then be used to change system configurations to better balance the input/output load between physical disks.

 ![*iostat*](images/Chapter-09/monitoring/io/iostat.png "iostat")